pynenc/pynenc/README.md

 ---

-Pynenc is a task management tool specifically designed for orchestration in distributed Python environments.
-At its core, Pynenc streamlines task orchestration with an emphasis on user-friendly configuration and efficient execution.
-Key features include intuitive setup, configurable concurrency management at various levels, and advanced mechanisms for task prioritization, automatic pausing, and cycle detection.
-This makes Pynenc an ideal choice for managing complex dependencies and ensuring smooth task execution in distributed systems, even at an early stage of its development.
+Pynenc addresses the complex challenges of task management in distributed environments, offering a robust solution for developers looking to efficiently orchestrate asynchronous tasks across multiple systems.
+By combining intuitive configuration with advanced features like automatic task prioritization and cycle detection, Pynenc empowers developers to build scalable and reliable distributed applications with ease.

 ## Key Features